luetage/vivaldi_modding/README.md

 This repository is a collection of mods I have written for the [**Vivaldi web browser**][1].
-Each file is a standalone modification which works on its own Every mod contains a link to the Vivaldi forum topic it was first featured in, however the most up to date versions can be found in this github repo.
+Each file is a standalone modification which works on its own.
+Every mod contains a link to the Vivaldi forum topic it was first featured in, however the most up to date versions can be found in this github repo.
 I cannot guarantee that all of these mods function as advertised at this point in time, since the Vivaldi user interface is an ever changing target, but